Skip to main content

 Verification

-#This guide is based on official Department of State instructions for DS-5540 and is updated with changes in form editions or filing rules.
-Always confirm current requirements on the official Department of State website.
+This guide is based on official Department of State instructions for DS-5540 and is updated with changes in form editions or filing rules.
+Always check the official Department of State website for the latest requirements.

 FAQs